Wyntuition/jekyll-now/todo/02-work-internal.md

     - review where you're at
     - PD plan
     - Tech looking at
     - How's it going towards your current/upcoming goals?
 Aligning to Excella?
 Promitions.
+Thoughts on direction of your project, company?
     - Where are you looking to go?
 How's your long term vision, 18 month plan?
 - Discuss other projects (xpert, DDSA/internal initiatives, etc)
 - Praise